jechol/definject/README.md

 ### `strict: false`

-`definject` raises if the passed map includes function which is not dependency of the injected function.
+`definject` raises if the passed map includes a function that's not called within the injected function.
-You can disable this check by adding strict: false.
+You can disable this by adding `strict: false` option.

 ```elixir
 test "send_welcome_email with strict: false" do